My academic resume follows.

 - 5th October 2017.
 Big Rip in an Inhomogeneous Universe, UQ astrophysics group

 - 22nd March 2018: overview of Bekenstein 1972 to UQ quantum and gravity seminar

 Also a talk to the Brisbane Astronomical Society on 8th Sep 2017

 I was the organiser and main presenter of a general relativity group at the University of Queensland throughout 2017, initiated by Tamara Davis

 - 2015– Australasian Society for General Relativity and Gravitation (ASGRG)

 - 2015–2017: Astronomical Society of Australia (ASA)

-- Media presentation training by Peter Buckley and also Dwayne Jeffries
+- Training for film and audio presentations by Peter Buckley and also Dwayne Jeffries